Yashparmar1125/LangSQL/README.md

 ## Overview

 LangSQL is an advanced web application that leverages artificial intelligence to help developers generate, translate, and optimize SQL queries.
-It features a modern three-tier architecture with a React frontend and two specialized backend servers - one for query processing and another for AI-powered natural language understanding.
+It features a modern three-tier architecture with a React frontend and two specialized backend servers - one for query processing and another for AI-powered natural language understanding..

 ## Architecture